 Testing Both Paths

 Use data providers to test both flag states with the same test logic.
-This ensures both code paths work correctly.
+This ensures both code paths work correctly and catches regressions in either implementation.

 class CheckoutTest extends TestCase